Reviews You Can Rely On

 Our Analysis and Test Results

 The Osprey Aether 65 may be among the heaviest packs in our review, but it knows how to carry a load.
-With its Fit on the Fly shoulder strap pads, hip belt, and adjustable torso length, the wearer can dial in the fit for maximum comfort even while walking down the trail.
-Osprey has always been a household name in high-quality backpacks, and with this addition, they continue to build on what works.
+With its Fit on the Fly shoulder strap pads, hip belt, and adjustable torso length, the wearer can dial in the fit for maximum comfort while walking down the trail.
+Osprey has always been a household name in top quality backpacks, and with this addition, they continue to build on what works.

 Performance Comparison